ferus-web/bali/docs/MANUAL.md

 # Bali Manual
 This manual is largely inspired by Monoucha's manual. \
 **WARNING**: Bali is only tested with the default memory management strategy (ORC).
-It _should_ work with others, but they aren't tested.
-You are on your own if you use them. \
+It uses ORC extensively and as such, it will probably not compile with other strategies. \
 **WARNING**: If you embed Bali in your program, you must compile it with the C++ backend as Bali relies on some C++ libraries.

 **This manual is largely under construction.
 Report problems if you can.**